Sambaram (Morum Vellam, Kerala Style Buttermilk)

 Sambaram (Morum Vellam, Moru) is Kerala-style spicy buttermilk made with yogurt, curry leaves, green chilies, and ginger.
-It is popularly served during Onam Sadhya with a festive spread (vegetarian, gluten-free).
+It is popularly served during Onam Sadhya with a festive spread.
+Make it using my traditional recipe.

 About Sambaram

-Sambaram, also called Morum Vellam or Moru is the Kerala version of spicy buttermilk.
+Sambaram, also called Morum Vellam, Pacha Moru, or Moru is the Kerala version of spicy buttermilk.
+It is popularly made in Kerala homes and is also sold at local juice shops and restaurants.

-It is prepared in 5 minutes using yogurt, curry leaves, green chilies, water, and fresh ginger.
+You can prepare a traditional sambaram at home in 5 minutes of active working time using yogurt, curry leaves, green chilies, water, and fresh ginger.

 Ingredients